venugoapalreddy/biztalk-docs/biztalk/core/scripting-using-inline-xslt-and-xslt-call-templates.md

 # Scripting Using Inline XSLT and XSLT Call Templates
 You can directly write Extensible Stylesheet Language Transformations (XSLT) stylesheets for use in the **Scripting** functoid.
 This enables you to perform transformations, that links and built-in functoids may not be able to represent.
 There are two kinds of XSLT scripts: inline XSLT and XSLT call templates.
 When you select either in the **Select script type** dropdown in the **Configure Scripting Functoid** dialog box, sample code appears that you may use.

  Inline XSLT scripts and inline XSLT call templates may call functions in external assemblies.
-Making such calls requires setting the **Custom Extension XML** property of the grid.
-For more information, see **Custom Extension XML (Grid Property)** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+Making such calls requires setting the <strong>Custom Extension XML</strong> property of the grid.
+For more information, see <strong>Custom Extension XML (Grid Property)</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## Inline XSLT
  An inline XSLT script may only produce output.
 The **Scripting** functoid may not have any input links.
 The functoid must also directly link to a record or field in the destination schema.